7. Multidimensional numeric data at a glance#

 ## <class 'numpy.ndarray'>

-But this time it is a two-dimensional one:
+but this time it is a two-dimensional one:

 body.ndim # number of dimensions